TimeForANinja/node-ytpl/README.md

 display(r3.items);
 ```

+* returns a Promise resolving into `{ continuation, items }`

 ### ytpl.validateID(string)

 Returns true if able to parse out a (formally) valid playlist ID.

 ### ytpl.getPlaylistID(string)

 Returns a playlist ID from a YouTube URL.
-Can be called with the playlist ID directly, in which case it resolves.
+Can be called with the playlist ID directly, in which case it just resolves.

-Returns a promise.
+* returns a promise resolving into a string containing the id

 # Related / Works well with